black-redoc/data_management/README.md

 Or just visiting the index url you will be able to run the app with a ui.

-Go to this link to get a preview [datamanagement.josebasblack.dev](https://datamanagement.josebasblack.dev/)
+Go to this link to get a preview [datamanagement.josebasblack.dev](https://datamanagement.josebasblack.dev/), and download the file_tests.zip for testing purposes.

 ## Screenshots